CXuesong/MwParserFromScratch/README.md

 ## That's fine, but where to get wikitext?

 You can use MediaWiki API to acquire the wikitext.
 For .NET programmers, I've made a client, [WikiClientLibrary](https://github.com/CXuesong/WikiClientLibrary), that lies beside this repository.
-There're also MediaWiki API clients in [API:Client code](https://www.mediawiki.org/wiki/API:Client_code).
+There are also MediaWiki API clients in [API:Client code](https://www.mediawiki.org/wiki/API:Client_code).

 There's also a simple demo for fetching and parsing without the dependency of WikiClientLibrary in `ConsoleTestApplication1`, like this